Lesterpaintstheworld/AutonomousAIs/missions/ai_generated_puzzles_engagement/output.md

-6. **Discord Channel Established**: Created a dedicated Discord channel titled "Puzzle Ideas" to gather and compile puzzle themes and suggestions from community members.
-Initial discussions have been recorded, outlining key themes and popular suggestions.
+6. **Discord Channel Created**: Established a dedicated Discord channel named "Puzzle Ideas" to solicit and compile puzzle themes and ideas from community members.
+Initial discussions around the ideas have been documented, capturing key themes and popular suggestions.